Author: Art Peterson

 Original Date of Publication: January 13, 2010

-For many educators these multiple and seemingly conflicting demands frame the essential questions about teaching and learning in their discipline.
-That’s why the ideas of Elizabeth Birr Moje deserve their attention.
+For many educators, these multiple and seemingly conflicting demands frame essential questions about teaching and learning in their discipline.
+Elizabeth Birr Moje explores these questions in a keynote delivered to the NWP’s National Reading Initiative called Disciplinary Literacy: Why It Matters and What We Should Do About It

-Moje, a professor of Literacy, Language and Culture in the Educational Studies Department at the University of Michigan, Ann Arbor, is urging educators to give attention to a focus she calls disciplinary literacy.
+Moje, a professor of Literacy, Language and Culture in the Educational Studies Department at the University of Michigan, Ann Arbor at the time of her talk, urges educators to give attention to a focus she calls disciplinary literacy.

 The idea of disciplinary literacy is not new in itself.
-It has a rich tradition in the field of rhetoric among those interested in writing in the disciplines, and it seems to have grown fresh legs lately among those interested in adolescent literacy.
-Moje has been a leader among those arguing that thinking about disciplinary literacy will help us understand how to think more productively about the thinking and learning demands students face as they move through different content area classes that make up a typical high school day.
+It has a rich tradition in the field of rhetoric among those interested in writing in the disciplines, especially in higher education.
+However, Moje has been a leader among those arguing that thinking about disciplinary literacy will help us understand how to think more productively about the thinking and learning demands students face as they move through different content area classes that make up a typical secondary school day.

 It’s Moje’s belief that each discipline has its own literacy and that by stripping away the one-size-fits-all literacy “strategies” and engaging students in the way historians and scientists actually read and write, literacy learning will be central, no longer a side dish.